 The Ossa expansion chamber has a snail-like design.
 The air filter is in the white airbox behind the radiators.

 Following the unveiling of Ossa TR 280i, Ossa came back two years later with the unique Ossa 250i/300i enduro bike.
 It not only had a reverse engine, but was a fuel-injected two-stroke.
-The world will have to wait a long time for a serious production models. because Ossa was bought by Gas Gas—who filed for bankrupcty and bought by a Spanishelectric bike company Torrot, who themselves got in financial difficulty and were bailed out by KTM.
+The world will have to wait a long time for a serious production models. because Ossa was bought by Gas Gas—who filed for bankrupcty and was bought by Spanish electric bike company Torrot, who themselves got in financial difficulty and were bailed out by KTM.
 Somewhere along the way, Ossa got lost in the shuffle.

 So you see, reverse cylinder bikes are not the sole possession of any manufacturer, but have a long and varied history.